 Basically, there’s a limited supply of magic that runs our world and only adults know how to use this wisely.
 Science is just starting to understand how cell phones run on magic, satellites are a lie, and the US economy is obviously run on magic because “we’re more than $18 trillion in debt.
 Don’t you think it’s a little odd that a country so beyond bankruptcy continues to function and prosper?”
 (The political science major in me has a LOT to say on this bs way to suck the fun out of the story but we’ll not even go there).
 The general conclusion on the missing sister is left at “well if Rosemary’s with Peter Pan, how bad could it be?” because he’s not a pedophile.

-Then suddenly Peter Pan, who is “at least 14” and evidently encountered some of those damn hormones too, is in Gwen’s room whisking her off to Neverland to tell stories.
-The next 60% of the book is a bunch of tedious Neverland nonsense.
-Lots of asexual mermaids and eating stars and story time with fairies named Dillweed.
+Then suddenly Peter Pan, who is “at least 14” and evidently encountered some of those damn hormones, is in Gwen’s room whisking her off to Neverland to tell stories.
+The next 60% of the book is a bunch of tedious Neverland nonsense… lots of asexual mermaids and eating stars and story time with fairies named Dillweed.
 Gwen seems like she’s 12 instead of 16.
 Peter calls her a dumb girl and implies she’s incompetent.
 She agrees.
 There’s some kind of war going on over magic between reality and Neverland, but it’s only fuzzily explained here and there.
-At the 70% mark they hide from a random bombing attack that really didn’t fit the story’s tone… and then we go back to tedious nonsense.
+At the 70% mark they hide from a random bombing attack that really didn’t fit the story’s tone aaaand then go back to more tedious nonsense.

-The writing is decent enough, so I’d still recommend this book if you get a kick out of watching stories fall apart in the most absurd ways (because sometimes that really is fun).
-I feel bad not having a lot of good things to say because I know someone put a lot of time into it and I admire anyone who takes the time to finish their book… so I did like the cover!
+The writing is decent enough, so I’d still recommend this book if you get a kick out of watching stories fall apart in the most absurd ways (because sometimes when the writing is ok then it’s just fun).
+I feel bad only saying negative stuff, so… I did like the cover!
 That was very pretty.